RedHatGov/redhatgov.github.io/content/workshops/secure_software_factory/lab05.md

 <img src="../images/tasks_pipeline.png" width="900" />

-OK, let’s modify this BuildConfig a little further in order to better fit our project.
+Click on the “tasks-pipeline”

-Click on the “tasks-pipline” under “Builds” → “Pipelines”, click Actions -> Edit YAML, and Update your user Dev and Stage projects to make sure reflects your user #.
+Click Actions -> Edit YAML

+Update your user Dev and Stage projects to make sure reflects your user #.

 ```
 strategy: